Mike Towrie, Ian Clark, Greg Greetham,

 Dr Ian Clark

 Ian obtained his PhD in time-resolved infrared spectroscopy from the University of Nottingham in 1997 before joining the STFC in the same year.
-Between 1998 and 2006 he was the facility manager of the Nanosecond Science Laboratory during which time time-resolved Raman, infrared and transient absorption spectroscopies were applied to a wide range of photochemical and photobiological studies.
+Since that time, Ian has worked using the majority of the

 Tel: 01235 446807